Germany vs Switzerland net salary: direct comparison

 Interactive comparison

-This section keeps the page tied to the actual product experience, so SEO traffic can move directly into the comparison workflow.
+This section keeps the page tied to the actual product experience, so readers can move directly into the comparison workflow.

-On the direct €100,000 benchmark, Switzerland currently leads on net pay.
+On a direct benchmark based on national median wages, Switzerland currently leads on net pay.
 Right in the table, you can compare rent pressure, PPP and insurance structure across both countries.

 Covered countries